-- Assessed internal monitoring of compliance with legislation and regulations; - Assessed the local government's completion of the annual Compliance Audit Return and reporting the results of that review to the Audit Committee and Council; - Assessed communications between key management and the Audit Committee to ensure the Audit Committee is informed in respect to the effectiveness of the local government's compliance and recommendations for changes as required; - Reviewed the local government's procedures in respect to receiving, retaining and handling complaints, including confidential and anonymous employee complaints; - Reviewed key managements internal review processes in respect to the identification of adverse trends and management plans to address these; - Reviewed management disclosures in financial reports of the effect of significant compliance issues (if any); - Ensured the internal and / or external audit contracts include an assessment of compliance and ethics risks in the development of the audit plan and in the conduct of audit projects, and report compliance and ethical issues to the Audit Committee; and - Reviewed the Audit Committee's processes and procedures in respect to compliance with legislative and regulatory compliance ensuring no misuse of position through adequate disclosure of conflicts of interest.
+- Assessed internal monitoring of compliance with legislation and regulations; - Assessed the local government's completion of the annual Compliance Audit Return and reporting the results of that review to the Audit Committee and Council; - Assessed communications between key management and the Audit Committee to ensure the Audit Committee is informed in respect to the effectiveness of the local government's compliance and recommendations for changes as required; - Reviewed the local government's procedures in respect to receiving, retaining and handling complaints, including confidential and anonymous employee complaints; - Reviewed key managements internal review processes in respect to the identification of adverse trends and management plans to address these; - Reviewed management disclosures in financial reports of the effect of significant compliance issues (if any): - Ensured the internal and / or external audit contracts include an assessment of compliance and ethics risks in the development of the audit plan and in the conduct of audit projects, and report compliance and ethical issues to the Audit Committee; and - Reviewed the Audit Committee's processes and procedures in respect to compliance with legislative and regulatory compliance ensuring no misuse of position through adequate disclosure of conflicts of interest

 Our assessment and review of the areas above were undertaken on a sample basis.
 As the above procedures do not constitute either an audit in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards applicable to review engagements, we do not express any assurance opinion on the areas outlined above.
-Had we performed additional procedures or had we performed an audit in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards applicable to review engagements, other matters might have come to our attention that would have been reported to you.
+Had we performed additional procedures or had we performed an audit in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards applicable to review engagements, other matters might have come to our attention that would have been reported to you.